 The DEASP will advise the employee how much of a benefit they are entitled to.
 The employee nominates whether the benefit is paid to themselves directly, or to the employer.

 Employers in Ireland is not obliged to pay ‘sick pay’ to employees.
-However, were there is a contractual agreement to do so, then the employer might require the Illness Benefit to be mandated to the company, and paid out via the payroll cycle.
+This will change in the near future.
+However, where there is a contractual agreement to do so, then the employer might require the Illness Benefit to be mandated to the company, and paid out via the payroll cycle.

 So there are typically three scenarios to consider: